dominusmi/bitcoingraph/README.md

 ## Prerequesites

+## OS Note
+The code can only be run on UNIX compatible systems, as it makes use of `sort` and `uniq` terminal commands.
+The newer versions were only tested on linux, but the modifications made should not affect MAC OSX.
+It was not tested on windows, it will not work on "native" windows, but could potentially work if run through some linux virtualisation (e.g. WSL) or some UNIX terminal system.

 ### Bitcoin Core setup and configuration

 First, install the current version of Bitcoin Core (v.11.1), either from [source](https://github.com/bitcoin/bitcoin) or